 Phases of Mitosis

-Mitosis consists of the following four basic phases:
+Mitosis occurs in the following four main phases:

 In some textbooks, they list five phases of mitosis such as prophase, prometaphase, late metaphase, anaphase, and telophase.
 In this case, they divide the metaphase stage into an early phase, known as prometaphase and a late phase, known as late metaphase.